• Home

 Claude vs. ChatGPT at a glance

 Claude and ChatGPT are powered by similarly powerful LLMs and LMMs.
-They differ in some important ways, though: ChatGPT is more versatile, with features like image generation and internet access, while Claude offers cheaper API access and a much larger context window (meaning it can process more data at once).
+They differ in some important ways, though: ChatGPT is more versatile, with features like image generation and internet access, while Claude offers cheaper API access and a larger context window (meaning it can process more data at once).

 Here's a quick rundown of the differences between these two AI models.